mylinuxforwork/hyprland-settings/README.md

 The easiest way is to use the setup.sh script.
 The script will clone all files from GitLab and start the installation.

-Just copy/enter the following command itno your terminal.
+Just copy/enter the following command into your terminal.

 ```
 bash <(curl -s "https://gitlab.com/stephan-raabe/ml4w-hyprland-settings/-/raw/main/setup.sh") ~/Downloads